 Since we've already par-roasted our squash, the slicing will be much easier.
 The other trick I like to use is lining up a wooden spoon on either side of the squash to act as guides for the knife.
 This will ensure you don't accidentally slice all the way through.

-Return the sliced squash to the baking dish and repeat with the other squash.
+Return the sliced squash to the baking dish.

 Whisk the brown butter together with maple syrup and finely chopped sage leaves.
-Using a silicon brush, liberally brush the squash with this mixture, trying your best to ensure it dribbles between all the cracks.
+Using a silicon brush, liberally brush the squash with this mixture, making sure it dribbles into all the cracks.

 Place the baking dish back into the oven and roast for another 30 minutes, until soft and golden.
 I like to kind of baste the squash with the maple brown butter mixture once or twice during the roasting time.